Terms used across this knowledge base, defined plainly.

 - “Must-use” plugin.
 Lives in

 wp-content/mu-plugins/and is always active — no separate activation step in wp-admin.
-Cowork Bridge deploys its core endpoint and tool-interceptor as mu-plugins. - Pairing
+The WordPress for Cowork plugin deploys its core endpoint and tool-interceptor as mu-plugins. - Pairing

-- The trust relationship between Cowork on your desktop and Cowork Bridge on your WordPress site.
-Created by
+- The trust relationship between Cowork on your desktop and the WordPress for Cowork plugin on your WordPress site.
+Established when you drop your connector into Claude Desktop; the credentials live only on your own machine and your own site.

 - WordPress’s built-in HTTP interface for reading and writing site data.
 WordPress for Cowork uses it.
 Lives under